paihari/saas-on-prem-resource-manager-oci/README.md

 If you don't have the required permissions and quota, contact your tenancy administrator.
 See [Policy Reference](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Reference/policyreference.htm), [Service Limits](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm), [Compartment Quotas](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcequotas.htm).

-## Deploy Using Automation Framework
+## Deploy Using Automation Framework with Version Control
 The deployment of the Windmill application is completely automated with One Click option in GitHub, the automation is possible under the hood using

 - GitHub Release